Who is the BCPRC and what does it do?

 What’s the point of a Poverty Reduction Plan?

-BC is the last province without a poverty reduction strategy.
 A poverty reduction plan allows for a comprehensive understanding of the complicated situation of poverty and allows for several strategies that can affect change.
 A plan with targets and timelines can help hold a government accountable to achieve their goals.
 Yet, the content of the plan and the commitment of the government is important.
-For example, Newfoundland implemented its plan in 2006 and its poverty rate has consistently reduced every year.
-It is now at 5%, one of the lowest in Canada.
+For example, Newfoundland implemented its plan in 2006, it went from the second highest poverty rate to the second lowest poverty rate in the country.

 Why is our government spending so much money on refugees when people in our own country need help?